Canon 6D Mark II vs Sony A7S II

-The Canon EOS 6D Mark II and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2015.
+The Canon EOS 6D Mark II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2017 and September 2015.
 The 6D Mark II is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the A7S II is markedly lighter (18 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D Mark II) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.